deliteser112/eclipse-platform-releng-buildtools/docs/app-engine-architecture.md

 *   `export-snapshot-update-view` -- Queue for tasks to update the BigQuery views to point to the most recently uploaded snapshot.
 Tasks are enqueued by `LoadSnapshotAction` and executed by `UpdateSnapshotViewAction`.
-*   `flows-async` -- Queue for asynchronous tasks that are enqueued during EPP command flows.
-Currently all of these tasks correspond to invocations of any of the following three MapReduces: `DnsRefreshForHostRenameAction`, `DeleteHostResourceAction`, or `DeleteContactResourceAction`.
 *   `group-members-sync` -- Cron queue for tasks to sync registrar contacts (not domain contacts!) to Google Groups.
 Tasks are executed by `SyncGroupMembersAction`.